Compliance Bulletin

 Use of HIPPY funds

-• capital costs, such as the purchase of a training room
+• Capital costs (e.g: purchase of a training rooms)

-For a complete list of prohibited expenses, please see Section 3.4 (c) of the Sublicence and Funding Agreement.
+For the full list of prohibited expenses, see Section 3.4 (c) of the Sublicence and Funding Agreement.

 Financial reporting requirements

-Every HIPPY site is required to submit three main types of financial reports along with their regular biannual Coordinator and Line Manager Reports.
-These reports are:
+Every HIPPY Site is required to submit three financial reports each year, in addition to their regular biannual Coordinator and Line Manager Reports.

 Additional payments and surplus funds management

-Under the Sublicence and Funding Agreement, providers may be invited to submit a written business case for additional funding or may decide to submit one by their own choice.
+Under the Sublicence and Funding Agreement, providers may be invited to submit a written business case for additional funding, or may choose to do so independently.

 Surplus funds

-Providers may carry over surplus funds (that is HIPPY funding that was not spent in the previous financial year) with the prior written approval of HIPPY Australia.
+• Providers may carry over surplus funds (HIPPY funding not spent in the previous financial year) with prior written approval of HIPPY Australia

 FAQs